 It may cost a little more, but worth it.
 If there’s fraud, you won’t know what oil was added.
 For example, some manufacturers add hazelnut oil, which would be a problem if you have a nut allergy.

-Olive Oil and Histamine: The Conclusion
+Olive Oil and Histamine: Why It’s a Good Choice

 Olive oil is not high histamine, and it has some potential health benefits relative to other processed cooking oils, saturated fats, and trans-fat.
 The added perk is the antioxidants and anti-inflammatory compounds in extra-virgin olive oil.